looker/hackernews/01_intro.md

 ### Domains are better.

-Domains are probably more intresting then hosts after all www.techcrunch.com and techcrunch.com both appear in this list.
+Domains are probably more interesting then hosts after all www.techcrunch.com and techcrunch.com both appear in this list.
 So let's build up another field that parses domain out of the host.
 We have to be careful to deal with hosts like 'bbc.co.uk', so we look for domains that end in two letters and grab more data.

 ```
   - dimension: url_domain